 If you want a free, easy to use, but very limited host than you can try using Heroku.
 They also have a step by step tutorial for uploading Ruby on Rails applications.
 You can pay to host with them for premium features, but that can get rather expensive.

 If you want a paid host that has high performance and scalability, but requires extensive knowledge of virtual servers than you can try using Amazon EC2.
-A great resource for this is ec2onrails, but even this tutorial requires extensive knowledge of rails.
-Not recommended for beginners.

 Why use Rails over other widely used server side technologies such as PHP?